WebexSamples/webex-contact-center-api-samples/callback-samples/callback-sample-nodejs-login/README.md

 `$ nodemon` OR `$ npm start`

-- Go to http://localhost:5000 to fetch an access token
+- Go to http://localhost:5000/userinfo for user details access token
-- Go to http://localhost:5000/tasks or http://localhost:5000/users to see the basic GET Tasks and GET Users examples.
+- Go to http://localhost:5000/outdial for agent outdial
+- Go to http://localhost:5000/execute_flow for preferred agent call back

 Expand / extend the sample app(s) as required.